Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Discussion

 \section{Discussion}

-In our theoretical result, we required the presence of a constant $\tau > 0$, such that $t_k \ge \tau$ for all $k$.
-Such a condition prevents the hyper-parameter $t$ from converge to zero.
+In our theoretical result, we required the presence of a constant $\tau:= t_K > 0$, such that $t_k \ge \tau$ for all $k = 0, \ldots, K$.
+Such a condition prevents the hyper-parameter $t$ from converging to zero.
+It will be interesting to study whether there is a way to relax this condition.
 In Section \ref{sec:support}, we show that when the $\tau$ is chosen to be small enough, an early-stopped homotopic approach will find the support of the global solution, therefore, one can simply run the ordinary regression on this support set, without losing anything.

-In Section \ref{sec:other-homo}, we discuss other seemingly similar homotopic ideas, and articulate the differences between theirs and the work that is presented in this paper.
+In Section \ref{sec:other-homo}, we discuss other seemingly similar homotopic ideas and articulate the differences between theirs and the work that is presented in this paper.